alexfernandez/alexfernandez.github.io/permanent/cv.md

 a decision intelligence solution for chemical trading.

 * Took an early prototype and converted it into an enterprise-ready solution.
-* Single-handedly developed and refined all major features, including a full redesign.
+* Single-handedly developed and refined several major features, including a full redesign.
 * Did product design for two ongoing pilots with customers.

 ### 2021-01 to 2022-06: CTO at Hivency